-The [Drive] block is a good example of a non-waiting block.
-In the example below, the 123 Robot does not move because the [Drive] block begins, but then the [Stop driving] block stops it before the motors can move.
+The “drive” block is a good example of a non-waiting block.
+In the example below, the robot doesn’t move because the “drive” block begins but then the “stop driving” block stops it before the motors can move.

 Non-waiting blocks are useful when you want to perform multiple behaviors at the same time.